Rocket engine: Propellant

 Solid rocket propellants are prepared in a mixture of fuel and oxidising components called grain, and the propellant storage casing effectively becomes the combustion chamber.

 Injection

-Liquid-fuelled rockets force separate fuel and oxidiser components into the combustion chamber, where they mix and burn.
+Liquid-fueled rockets force separate fuel and oxidizer components into the combustion chamber, where they mix and burn.
 Hybrid rocket engines use a combination of solid and liquid or gaseous propellants.
 Both liquid and hybrid rockets use injectors to introduce the propellant into the chamber.
 These are often an array of simple jets – holes through which the propellant escapes under pressure; but sometimes may be more complex spray nozzles.
 When two or more propellants are injected, the jets usually deliberately cause the propellants to collide as this breaks up the flow into smaller droplets that burn more easily.

 Combustion chamber

 For chemical rockets the combustion chamber is typically cylindrical, and flame holders, used to hold a part of the combustion in a slower-flowing portion of the combustion chamber, are not needed.
 The dimensions of the cylinder are such that the propellant is able to combust thoroughly; different rocket propellants require different combustion chamber sizes for this to occur.

 This leads to a number called $L^*$, the characteristic length: